isis-santos-costa/growth-marketing/README.md

 ## Step 5 • Synthesis

 The A/B testing assessment is summarized in the following image. **Version B** of the marketing campaign is identified as the **overall winning one**, with **version A being successful for some customer profiles**.
-It stands out that, although A had shown clear advantage in some subsets, it does not happen for segments.
+It stands out that, although A has shown clear advantage in some subsets, it does not happen for segments.
 A remark is made here: all customers are classified into a segment, not all customers are classified into a profile.
 Segments are derived from data, based on transaction history.
 Profiles result from survey, being defined according to cusstomer demography and general traits.

 The practical result of the study is a **mapping of A/B preferences at the customer subset level**, as a tool to potencialize future results.

 ![image](https://github.com/isis-santos-costa/growth-marketing/assets/58894233/71473c11-2dba-4314-8359-f283fd94a7e7)

-Regarding **departmental growth**, answer to th first question, on which department grew the most in the period, is presented in the image below.
-The horizontal axis in the chart was set to logarithmic, in order that growth is emphasized, rather than volumes.
+Regarding **departmental growth**, answer to the first question, on which department grew the most in the period, is presented in the image below.
+The horizontal axis in the chart was set to logarithmic, in order to emphasize growth, rather than volumes.
 It can be seen that **'Boots' is the top performer**, in % growth.
 The colossal value, together with a relative small sales volume in the first year of the period, points out to a presumed recent introduction of the department.

 Following it, the **second largest** increase in sales is observed for related department **'Boot Accessories'**.

 ![image](https://github.com/isis-santos-costa/growth-marketing/assets/58894233/ff87fda4-b0b0-4821-bf68-b8153f6988d5)

 A **breakdown** of **% growth by department and subset of customers** is presented in the picture below.
-The noticeable red region blooding into the green growth region to the left of the image, indicates a **risk of churning** of the key segments of **'Power Shoppers'** and **'Core Customers'**.
-For the subsets of profiles, **'City Slickers'**, **'Blue Collar Royalty'** and **'Normal Families'** present an overall concerning trend.
+The noticeable red region blooding into the green growth region on the left of the image indicates a **risk of churning** of the key segments of **'Power Shoppers'** and **'Core Customers'**.
+Regarding customer profiles, **'City Slickers'**, **'Blue Collar Royalty'** and **'Normal Families'** present an overall concerning trend.

 ![image](https://github.com/isis-santos-costa/growth-marketing/assets/58894233/d84e4331-ce12-45af-a9cc-b931c1e60db1)

 **Shifts in purchasing habits** can be observed from the chart below.
 The **left region records decreases in sales**, and **tones of gray** were attributed to the departments with most of their sales falling into this region, indicating their **trend towards vanishing**.
 Departments in this situation are 'Miscellaneous' (Misc), 'Women's Jeans', 'Beachwear', and 'Formalwear'.
-The colorful bars on the right side of the chart indicate positive sales, compared to the previous year, and reveal a **strong positive trend for thematic departments** of **'Boots'**, **'Boot Accesssories'**, and **'Cowboys' Hats'**.
+The colorful bars on the right side of the chart indicate positive sales, compared to the previous year, and reveal a **strong positive trend for the thematic departments** of **'Boots'**, **'Boot Accesssories'**, and **'Cowboys' Hats'**.

-The chart is a **powerful tool** for data-informed decision making, **concisely summarizing critical information** for strategic positioning.
-It can support, e.g., the definition of a plan to **recover and retain** the 'gray' departments, or to **go all-in** and reinforce with initiatives, campaigns, and visual identity **the observed thematic trend**.
+This delivrable presents itself as a **powerful tool** for data-informed decision making, **concisely summarizing critical information** for strategic positioning.
+It can support, e.g., the definition of a plan to **recover and retain** the 'gray' departments, or to **go all-in** and reinforce with initiatives, campaigns, and visual identity **the observed positive trend for thematic items**.

 ![image](https://github.com/isis-santos-costa/growth-marketing/assets/58894233/4b7e9b85-a3f4-4b8f-82b6-1c02ba2a551b)

-The study is summarized in the presentation [here](https://docs.google.com/presentation/d/e/2PACX-1vT2yxVCsu9-GdrpG_4nMwfy12o2fSy7Lo31T8bFn3PI9Ic8AArolBb5uaBdZHwtF8L3aUkPv_ONVJCv/pub?start=true&loop=false&delayms=60000) and in the leaflet below:
+The entire study is summarized in the presentation [here](https://docs.google.com/presentation/d/e/2PACX-1vT2yxVCsu9-GdrpG_4nMwfy12o2fSy7Lo31T8bFn3PI9Ic8AArolBb5uaBdZHwtF8L3aUkPv_ONVJCv/pub?start=true&loop=false&delayms=60000) and in the leaflet below:

 ![Growth marketing analysis](https://raw.githubusercontent.com/isis-santos-costa/growth-marketing/main/img/growth-marketing-analysis.png)